TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/frequently-asked-questions.md

 <div class="section">
     <div class="row">
         <div class="col s12">
-            Q: I cannot upload the downloaded files to my choice of sport portal.
+            Q: I cannot upload the downloaded files to my choice of workout portal.
 Why is that?
         </div>
         <div class="col s12">
             A: The application compresses the files when uploading them to Strava to shorten the upload time and save bandwidth.
 Your downloaded files might be compressed too: you can recognize that if the file extension is ending with '.gz', like '.TCX.gz' or '.FIT.gz.'.
-Although sport portals may accept compressed uploads programmatically, for manual uploads they require uncompressed files.
+Although workout portals may accept compressed uploads programmatically, for manual uploads they require uncompressed files.
 On Windows operating system <a href="https://www.7-zip.org/">7-Zip</a> or <a href="https://www.ghisler.com/">Total Commander</a> is able to help you with GZIP decompression.
         </div>
     </div>
 </div>